 A student who has been awarded advanced placement credit, CLEP credit, or other nontraditional credit in academic coursework by a regionally accredited college or university will have those credits honored.

 Completion of a minimum of 90 semester hours of coursework from a regionally accredited community college, college or university is required for admission.

-Officially reported scores from CASPer (SJT).
+Officially reported scores from Altus Suite (Casper, Snapshot, and Duet).
 No applicant will progress to the interview stage without these results.

 US Citizenship or Permanent Resident visa.

 Current AMCAS application submitted by the application deadline.

 Positive evaluation of a Criminal Background Check.

 Highly recommended (not required) courses: General Biology, General Chemistry, Organic

 Chemistry, Biochemistry, Physics, Sociology, Psychology, Rhetoric, Logic, Communications